 The Purge is a 2013 film directed and written by James DeMonaco.Twenty Minutes into the Future the US government has set up a once-a-year event named The Purge, in which people are free to commit whatever crimes they want for 12 hours.
 James Sandin, a well-to-do businessman who sells home security systems for people to protect themselves from the Purge, settles himself, his wife and his two children in for the night, arming the house and protecting it from any invaders......
 Until a beaten-up stranger comes running down the street begging for help.
 After attempting to ignore him, one of the Sandin kids shuts down the security system long enough to let the stranger in.
 A gang of mask-wearing goons quickly arrives at the house, demanding the Sandins turn the stranger over, or they'll break in and kill everyone, including the stranger.The Purge has been described as "half social allegory, half home-invasion thriller."
 It explores the morality of human nature in a world where murder is seemingly condoned by not only the law, but the majority of its citizens as well; a disturbing, very dark take on the future.
 The Purge itself is treated as less of a necessary evil and more of a holiday.A sequel, The Purge: Anarchy, was released on July 18, 2014.
-It follows several people, including two teenagers as they are caught outside during the Purge when their car breaks down, and a man using the Purge as a chance to pursue revenge.
+It follows several people, including a couple as they are caught outside during the Purge when their car breaks down, and a man using the Purge as a chance to pursue revenge.

 open/close all folders

 Aborted Arc: Zoey's boyfriend pretty much disappears from the plot entirely after he's gunned down trying to kill James.
 Neither Zoey or the other family members ever bring it up again.
 But it's understandable, since they all have bigger problems to deal with.